kra/apps-experimenter/README.md

 - add app-dev.phu73l.net DigitalOcean domain
 - have config.yaml containing "access-token: <token>"

+To be done once.

+- virtualenv -p python3 env
+- source env/bin/activate
+- pip install -r requirements.txt
+- pip install python-dotenv

 # Set up dev instance

-To be done once.

-Copy .do/app.yaml.template to .do/app.yaml, and substitue GOOGLE_CREDS_JSON.
+Have .env based on .env.sample.

 Create the app, note the id.

-    doctl --config config.yaml apps create --spec .do/app.yaml
+    ./make_app_yaml.py | doctl --config config.yaml apps create --spec -

 Get the hostname from the "Default Ingress" field of the app.
+This may take a while before it is available.

     doctl --config config.yaml apps list <id>

 Add CNAME for ws.app-dev.phu73l.net pointing to the app's hostname in DigitalOcean domain.
-Wait for the domain status to resolve in the settings page (or just wait longer than the TTL).
+Wait for the domain status to be resolved in the settings page (or just wait longer than the TTL) and for the resulting deploy to finish.

 # Deploy dev instance